Horizontal Federated Learning with Intel TDX

 mount /dev/mapper/model /root/model

-Finally, the decrypted model file is obtained on the trusted node:
+The decrypted model files can now be obtained on the trusted node:

 Cloud Deployment